Witiko/jBus/docs/architecture.md

     1. Sends a bye message to the broadcast address in all its scopes.
     2. Switches to the uninitialized state for the purpose of notifying the application.
     3. Switches to the destroyed state.
-    4. Stops listening for messages on both the broadcast address and its unicast address in all its scopes.
+    4. Stops listening for any messages in all its scopes.
   8. When the initializing or initialized node has received a collision message in any scope, the node:
     1. Behaves as if it were destroyed by the application except for sending a bye message.